woojak/retropie-lightwebmenager/README.md

   The refresh interval for system metrics is configurable (minimum 0.5 seconds).

 - **Service Control:**
-  The web panel provides controls to restart, enable, or disable the service through both the web interface and the SSH GUI.
+  The web panel provides controls to restart, enable, stop or disable the service through both the web interface and the SSH GUI.

 ## Uninstallation